THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 year that Bose was able to have an audience with Hitler, and request him to

-recognize his movement or at least announce that India would be granted independence
+recognize his movement or at least announce that India Stalingrad , it became clear

 that this would not happen.
 Bose then requested the Germans to arrange his move